FluffyStreusel/robloxChatDocs/README.md

 Please note this information **may not be 100% accurate**!
 I cannot emphasize this enough.
 If you find any errors, please message me on ROBLOX (Stormersoul).

+# On the sending end of your chats
 ### What happens when you send a message
 When you send a message through ROBLOX's chat system, it goes through